magento/devdocs/src/guides/v2.3/frontend-dev-guide/layouts/layout-types.md

 ## Page layout {#layout-types-page}

-Page layout declares the wireframe of a page inside the `<body>` section, for example one-column layout or two-column layout.
+Page layout declares the wireframe of a page inside the `<body>` section, for example, one-column layout or two-column layout.

 Allowed layout instructions: